 - Ground movement, which may be related to flooding, sandy soil, and other factors

 You can see that some of these causes can impact homes throughout Florida and beyond.
-Unless the causes are properly addressed before the home repairs are made, the home may show additional signs of damage in the future.
+Unless the causes of foundation problems are properly addressed before the home repairs are made, the home may show additional signs of damage in the future.
 For example, soil can continue to settle, and other issues may continue to impact the foundation.
 With this in mind, there is no way to be fully protected against these problems as a homeowner in Florida, but you could take steps to mitigate the risk in some cases by addressing the root cause.
 By speaking with professionals, you can better understand the situation and your potential risks going forward.

-How Serious Is the Damage?
+How Serious Is the Foundation Damage?

 Because the foundation is the solid base that the entire house is constructed on, it must be perfectly level and in good condition.
 Even a modest angle can lead to issues with the integrity of its construction.
-Repair expenses generally include the cost to repair the foundation, to address the cause of the foundation issue, and to repair any structural or cosmetic damage to the home.
+Repair expenses generally include the cost to repair the foundation, to address the cause of the foundation problems, and to repair any structural or cosmetic damage to the home.
 To assess the full scope of the damage and to estimate the expenses required to repair the damage, start by ordering a foundation inspection.
-This inspection will give you a firm understanding of the scope of the damage that you are dealing with.
+This inspection will give you a firm understanding of the scope of the foundation problem that you are dealing with.

 Then, take the additional step of ordering an inspection from a structural engineer.
 The engineer will inspect the structural integrity of the home and will tell you how much the cost is to repair identified issues with the house’s construction.
 This could include major support beams, roof beams, and more.
 If the damage has caused aesthetic issues with the interior or exterior of the house, you may need to talk to a flooring installer, a drywall expert, a window installer, and other professionals based on the scope of the damage.
 Finally, because many problems related to Florida home foundations are tied to the soil, a consultation with a landscaper to discuss grading or other recommendations is in order.